CMSgov/bcda-static-site/sandbox/user_guide.md

 If you have requested data related to more than one Resource Type, the files related to each Resource Type will appear separately.

-You will have twenty minutes before your token expires, and you will need to get another from token if it expires before you are finished interacting with the API.
+You will have twenty minutes before your token expires, and you will need to get another from `/auth/token` if it expires before you are finished interacting with the API.

 Once you’ve downloaded the file, you’ll want to know what to do with the data.
 We’ve provided a [guide to working with BCDA data](/data-guide/) to help you, including a crosswalk between CCLF fields and the corresponding sections of the NDJSON files.